IAmJAG/IENUTS/documents/videothread/videothread.md

   - Retrieves the first frame and emits it via `OnFrame`
   - Sets media state to `LOADED`
   - Starts the thread if not already running
+  - Starts the cache timer thread for background caching
 - **Raises**: `Exception` if the video file cannot be opened

 ### seek(frameIndex: int)